How to Recycle Old Jeans (+15 Easy Craft Ideas)

 Keep an ear to the ground for local denim drives as this may happen in your area every once in a while.
 I’ve heard of these happening in the past with Blue Jeans Go Green at universities and at retail stores, like GAP, J. Crew, and Aeropostale.
 You can mail in your denim too, but you will have to pay for shipping.

 Madewell stores around the country have partnered with Blue Jeans Go Green to collect denim for recycling.
-You will receive $20 off a new pair jeans when you recycle at a Madewell store by December 31st.
+You will receive $20 off a new pair of jeans when you recycle at a Madewell store by December 31st.

 Another great option is to post them for free on a site like Freecycle, Craigslist, or another local classifieds site.
-Someone might just be wishing they could snag some used denim for a craft, to sew into shorts, or something like that.
+Someone might just be wishing they could snag some used denim for a craft, to sew into shorts or something like that.
 If they are still wearable, they could be greatly appreciated by a charity organization or homeless shelter too.